2600hz/kazoo5/doc/announcements.md

 9. Voicemail Messages

-    Starting with Kazoo 4.0 all new voicemail messages goes into modb.
-All Kazoo Administrators need to migrate their voicemail messages from Kazoo version 3.22 to MODB.
+    Starting with {% BRAND_NAME %} 4.0 all new voicemail messages goes into modb.
+All {% BRAND_NAME %} Administrators need to migrate their voicemail messages from {% BRAND_NAME %} version 3.22 to MODB.
 There is maintenance command for this transition.
 For more information about this change please see documentation for the new kazoo\\\_voicemail core application and crossbar voicemail documentation.

 10. Removing socket.io support from Websockets